Homeowners Professionals

 This change in legislation was driven by the then Office of the Deputy Prime Minister and it was designed to make homes more energy efficient by dramatically reducing the emission of greenhouse gases.

 In April 2018, there were further updates to the rules regarding new boilers.
-Under the Boiler Plus regulations, all new boilers in England must have an Energy-Related Products (ErP) rating of 92 per cent or higher.
+Under the Boiler Plus regulations, all new boilers in England must have an Energy-Related Products (ErP) rating of 92% or higher.
 These rules also require all new oil and gas boilers to have a thermostat and programme timer.
 In addition, all new combi boilers must include one extra energy saving measure.
 This could be any of the following:

 Flue gas heat recovery system